 I am a brother to dragons, and a companion to owls (Job 30:29).

-Praise the LORD from the earth, ye dragons, and all deeps (Psalm 148:7, see also Isaiah 13:22, 27:1, 43:20, 51:9, etc.).
+Praise the Lord from the earth, ye dragons, and all deeps (Psalm 148:7, see also Isaiah 13:22, 27:1, 43:20, 51:9, etc.).

-The vast majority of Old Testament references to dragons, all of which are not names for a well, are derived from the Hebrew word tanniym (or tannim, Strong's Concordance #H8577).
+The vast majority of Old Testament references to these creatures, all of which are not names for a well, are derived from the Hebrew word tanniym (or tannim, Strong's Concordance #H8577).
 According to Strong's, this word can mean a jackal, serpent, sea serpent, or even a land or sea monster.
 This same word was used for Moses' rod that became a snake before Egypt's Pharaoh (Exodus 7:8 - 9).

 What do we know about this well for dragons found in Nehemiah?
 The New Interpreter's Commentary thinks it could be another name for the natural spring named En-rogel mentioned in 1Kings1 and verse 9.
 The International Standard Encyclopedia thinks it was a water source dug in this area.